1. What is Pathways to Home?

 If a family does not meet the program entry criteria, or we do not have openings available for direct assistance through Pathways to Home, our partner agencies remain ready to provide help and assistance in their individual areas of expertise.
 Our trained staff will provide information and referral resources to address the needs of those who cannot participate in the program.

 In the Mutual Agreement the family and case manager agree to maintain a minimum of monthly communication with one another (although more frequent contacts are the norm).
 Families move forward at different speeds depending on their strengths and needs when they enter the program.
-From six to twelve months is our focus, unless unusual circumstances require additional time for services.
+Up to 9 months is our focus, unless unusual circumstances require additional time for services.
 After completion of the program, families are contacted to review their status, provide encouragement and evaluate the continuing impact of the program.

 We are documenting what we do and evaluating how well it is working in many different ways.
-Pathways to Home has teamed with The Health Council of East Central Florida, the University of South Florida, Northland Church, (who designed the web based collection tool through Resource Point) and the University of Central Florida to create the framework for the evaluation design, data analysis and collection methods to determine the efficacy of our strategies.
-We are evaluating three strategic areas of the program: 1) our client families’ progress toward self-sufficiency, 2) the effectiveness of the Family Team Conference approach, and 3) the degree to which there is increased collaboration and efficiency across the Collaborative partner agencies.
+Pathways to Home has teamed with the University of South Florida, Northland Church, the University of Central Florida, and Homeless Services Network to create the framework for the evaluation design, data analysis and collection methods to determine the efficacy of our strategies.
+We are evaluating key strategic areas of the program: Our client families’ progress toward self-sufficiency, customer service, and the degree to which there is increased collaboration and efficiency across the Collaborative partner agencies.
 We will gather data through assessment tools, surveys, interviews, and observations with client families, case managers, partner agency personnel and other persons as appropriate.
 These data will be analyzed and reported on a quarterly, semi-annual or annual basis and will serve as the basis for making necessary improvements along the way and for judging the overall success of the program in producing the desired outcomes.

 Definitely!
 We are always looking for energetic and motivated volunteers who are interested in helping with our Program.
 There are many opportunities to suit different skills and abilities.